Shanu85/InstaAutoShare/README.md

 As we can in 'Like of selected user(ranuv0803)' , the code will create like 5 posts that are related to the hashtag 'space'.

 ## Send Follow Request
+You can simultaneously send follow requests to an account from multiple selected accounts.
+Enter the username of the account to which you want to send the follow request.

 | Submit Detials                                                   | Follow Request                                           |
 | ----------------------------------------------------- | --------------------------------------------- |